TABLE OF CONTENTS

 Whether you own a mobile business, such as a food truck or a market stall, or any other business that would benefit from on-the-go payments, mobile payment systems can help.
 With mobile payment systems, merchants download an app onto a smartphone, which allows them to process digital payments without a full-scale POS system.
 Mobile payments make it simple to quickly process credit cards without a stationary terminal!

 While checks continue to become less popular with American consumers, your business may still want to partner with a merchant service provider willing to process checks.
-Many merchant service providers offer traditional check processing and eCheck processing.
+Many merchant service providers offer traditional ACH processing and eCheck processing.

 Business funding options